COVID-19 FAQ for UCR Parents

 What should I do if I feel ill?

 If you are sick, stay home.
-If you have recently traveled (within 14 days) from a region with COVID-19 or have been in direct contact with someone known or suspected to have COVID-19, contact your healthcare provider right away and inform them of your symptoms and travel history.
+If you have recently traveled (within 14 days) to a state, territory or country with widespread, ongoing transmission, or have traveled on a cruise ship or river boat, or have been in direct contact for a prolonged period with someone known or suspected to have COVID-19, contact your healthcare provider right away and inform them of your symptoms and travel history.
 If you require medical attention, call ahead before leaving and inform them of a potential COVID-19 case.
 Always call ahead when possible.

 Schedule an appointment with Student Health Center (951-827-3031) or your primary care physician.